 carried their lifeless leader to their city:

 showering from eyes.
-The wailing reached Latinus
+The noise reached Latinus

-age-worn and grizzled, brooding many dangers:
+age-worn and grizzled at the walls, brooding dangers:

 he was overwhelmed by their high keening,